ILLIXR/ILLIXR/docs/illixr_plugins.md

 Read the [API documentation on _Switchboard_][32] for more information.

 <img
-    src="../dataflow.png"
+    src="../images/dataflow.dot.png"
     alt ="ILLIXR dataflow graph, showing switchboard communication" style="width: 400px;"
 />

--   In the above figure, rectangles are plugins, and cylinders are topics.
+-   In the above figure, rectangles are plugins.
     The graph is bipartitioned between these two groups.

 -   Solid arrows from plugins to topics represent publishing.